Manuscript Critique

 With so much conflicting information out there, who can you trust?

 Here are honest answers to the most probing questions about book editing services.
+Finding the right editor can be a challenge.

 Many book editors you’ll find online are poorly qualified, hiding behind academic credentials and/or little to no industry experience and fancy web sites.
 Get the most for your money and find the right book editor with the best credentials.